jxnblk/axs/README.md

   />
 ```

-Next, to make an extension from the base Heading component, pass it to the `is` prop.
+To make an extension from the base Heading component, pass it to the `is` prop.

 ```jsx
 const BigHeading = props =>